What is eCommerce?

 Business-to-Business (B2B) – When one business provides its goods or services to another.
 This sort of eCommerce usually involves bulk quantities, wholesale pricing, and industry-standard equipment, which would be overwhelming to an individual buyer.

-Good examples of this would be the online purchase of office supplies, medical equipment, and wholesale products such as sportswear direct from the manufacturers.
+Good examples of this would be the online purchase of office supplies, medical equipment, and wholesale products such as sportswear directly from the manufacturers.

 AliBaba.com is an Internet-based marketplace that uses an eCommerce platform for manufacturers and wholesale suppliers in China to sell in bulk quantities to their customers around the world.